The Reading Spree

 Classical literature simply isn’t my forte, so I say no to those books.
 The same goes for poetry, romance, and chick-lit.

-I also actively avoid anything written by Stephenie Meyer, E.L.
+I also avoid anything written by Stephenie Meyer, E.L.
 James, Lang Leav, Rupi Kaur, or any of those famous Instagram poets.
-No fake news, revisionist, BBM/DDS/Republican/far-right, and anti-LGBTQIA+ stuff, either.
-These will never make it anywhere on my blog.
+Absolutely no fake news, revisionist, BBM/DDS/Republican/far-right, and anti-LGBTQIA+ stuff, either.

 Lastly, I am a lifelong atheist, so I don’t own any books that espouse religious faith.
 Rather, the books I have discuss atheism, and/or look at organized faith with detachment.